zacharycohn/acqstack-journeymap/_pages/external-clients/intake.md

 ### How long does this process usually take?

-Usually 1-2 weeks.
+Usually 2-8 weeks.
 The length of the Intake phase depends on how well-scoped the project is and whether there is familiarity with the Inter-Agency Agreement (IAA) process from the agency POC.

 ### What happens in this stage?

-The largest part of this is defining the engagement, writing the SOW, and getting agreement from all parties.
+The largest part of this is defining and scoping the engagement and getting agreement from all parties.
 This should include alignment on the rough labor breakdown between TTS and the vendor.

 The partner agency point of contact completes the [IAA prep form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSdcP-ifAEPjk1FUK4q_hzkSmlAJaIyGx9y_4BSLrJI_ZLdVzw/viewform) and provides all information for the IAA to TTS.
 Ensure the funding official, product owner, and other stakeholders at the agency approve the cost and understands they are paying for TTS labor and vendor labor.